Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Results

-We first present the calculated VOT of the LLM and compare it with the results from \cite{calfee2001} in \Cref{tab:vot_ori}.
-The average VOT of the GPT-4o model is \$7.92/h, with an average VOT-income ratio of 0.295.
-In comparison, after accounting for inflation, the human VOT estimated by \cite{calfee2001} ranges from \$6.02/h to \$10.56/h\footnote{This value is lower than typical VOT measurement, such as the USDOT's suggested value \citep{USDOT2016VTT} This difference may be attributed to Calfee et al.'s experiment design and does not impact our comparison.
-For a more detailed analysis on this matter, the readers can refer to Brownstone and Small \citep{brownstone2005valuing}}, and the human VOT-income ratio obtained by them is between 0.14 and 0.26.
-Regarding the absolute value of VOT, the LLM's values for all income groups fall within the plausible range of human VOT, and the aggregate LLM VOT-income ratio is only slightly higher than the human value.
-Therefore, we conclude that the aggregate VOT value of GPT-4o demonstrates a high degree of similarity to human values.
-This indicates that on the aggregate level, the underlying trade-off between travel time and cost is similar between GPT-4o and humans.
-However, we also observe that the VOT-income ratios of the lower-income population groups are greater than those of humans, whereas the ratios for the higher-income population groups remain within the plausible range.
-This indicates that the LLM's VOT value is more aligned with higher-income groups than lower-income groups.
+We first present the calculated VOT of three LLMs at an aggregated level.
+For each income level, we use package 1 to calculate the average VOT of three models under all combinations of context factors enumerated in \Cref{tab:factor}, compare them with the results from \cite{calfee2001} in \Cref{fig:vot_agg}.

+The average VOT of GPT-4o, Claude-Sonnet-4, and Gemini-2.5-pro are \$7.92/h, \$5.80/h, and \$14.37/h, while their average VOT-income ratios are 0.295, 0.213, and 0.489, respectively.
+In comparison, after accounting for inflation, the human VOT estimated by \cite{calfee2001} ranges from \$6.02/h to \$10.56/h\footnote{This value is lower than typical VOT measurement, such as the USDOT's suggested value \citep{USDOT2016VTT}.
+This difference may be attributed to Calfee et al.'s experiment design and does not impact our comparison.
+For a more detailed discussion on this matter, the readers can refer to \cite{brownstone2005valuing}.}, and the human VOT-income ratio obtained by them is between 0.14 and 0.26.
+For GPT-4o and Claude-Sonnet-4, their VOT exhibits a range similar to that of humans, but the VOT-income ratios of the lower-income population groups exceed those of humans, whereas the ratios for the higher-income population groups remain within the plausible range.
+This indicates that these two LLMs' VOT values are more aligned with higher-income groups than lower-income groups, reflecting some potential bias in the LLMs' representation of different income groups.
+Gemini-2.5-pro demonstrates a different pattern: its VOT-income ratio varies less across income levels, yet only the VOT for the lowest income level falls within the human range, and the VOT for higher income levels are much greater than human results.
+At the aggregated level, all models exhibit patterns partially similar to human data.
+In particular, VOT increases with income level, mirroring a critical trend observed in human travelers \citep{USDOT2016VTT}.
+However, we also observe discrepancies between the VOT of LLMs and humans, where the discrepancy is model-specific.
+This is possibly related to the distinctions in the training process of different LLMs, where the training methodology may vary, and the sources of corpus data may be from different regions or populations.